klees/ILIAS_SIG_Refactoring/DependencyInjection/PROPOSAL_1.md

 ### Introduction of a Global Pimple Container Object

+A global instance of a pimple container is introduced in the `ilInitialisation`.
+It is created as first step of the initialisation process in `ilInitalisation::initILIAS`.
+The name of the global is `$DIC`.

 ### Deprecating all Globals besides Pimple Container Object

 The use of any global in the ILIAS core besides the global pimple container